yola/healthcheck/README.md

     )
 ```

-2. Include the polls URLconf in your project urls.py like this:
+2. Include the `status_endpoint` URLconf in your project urls.py like this:

 ```
     url(r'^status/', include('healthcheck.contrib.django.status_endpoint.urls'))